-Although the surrounding SOI is not a part of the Plan Area, as a part of the visioning process, the SOI's land uses were considered since the General Plan includes the SOI for its development capacity.
+Although the surrounding SOI is not a part of the Plan Area (with the exception of the MLK Activity Center), as a part of the visioning process, the SOI's land uses were considered since the General Plan includes the SOI for its development capacity.
 The surrounding SOI has a large amount of development potential because it is mostly undeveloped and therefore contains a large amount of opportunity sites.
 The Plan's vision includes the following amount of development in the SOI: about 9,400 housing units, with approximately 80 percent of those units as single-family housing and 20 percent as multi-family housing; a moderate amount of commercial space at about 840,000 commercial building square feet; a high amount of employment space at about 3.9 million employment building square feet; a moderate amount of parks/open space; and a moderate amount of public facilities space.